 Tough SD Cards – Here Are Your Options

-If you like the idea of Tougher built memory cards but aren’t a fan of Sony, there are a few options.
+If you like the idea of tougher built memory cards, there are a few options besides the Sony Tough cards listed above.
 Delkin has a new Black card that’s tough and Hoodman Steel reinforces their cards as well.
 The Hoodman cards are actually a pretty good bang for the buck but the Delkin cards are tougher.

 |Card Name||In-Camera Speed||Check Price|

 |Delkin Black||138.8 MB/s||BHphoto|

 Memory Card Speed Test | In-Camera Test Results